 Climate in Latvia

-Latvia has a temperate maritime climate, with mild winters and cool summers.
-The average temperature in July, which is the hottest month, is around 63°F (17°C), while it is approximately 23°F (-5°C) in January, the coldest month.
-The summer months see the most precipitation, in the form of heavy rainfall.
+Latvia has a temperate maritime climate, with cold winters and cool summers.
+The average temperature in July, which is the warmest month, is around 63°F (17°C), and about 23°F (-5°C) in January, the coldest month.
+The summer months see the most precipitation in the form of heavy rainfall.
 The country is also impacted by Atlantic storms, which bring strong winds and copious amounts of rainfall.

 Fast facts